mjl-/mox/README.md

 - Automate DNS management, for setup and maintenance, such as DANE/DKIM key rotation
 - Config options for "transactional email domains", for which mox will only send messages
-- More IMAP extensions (UNAUTHENTICATE, NOTIFY, OBJECTID, UIDONLY)
+- More IMAP extensions (NOTIFY, UIDONLY)
 - Encrypted storage of files (email messages, TLS keys), also with per account keys
 - Recognize common deliverability issues and help postmasters solve them
+- JMAP, IMAP OBJECTID extension, IMAP JMAPACCESS extension
 - Calendaring with CalDAV/iCal
 - Introbox, to which first-time senders are delivered
 - Add special IMAP mailbox ("Queue?") that contains queued but